 - Hepatitis A

 - Human papillomavirus (HPV)

 - Japanese Encephalitis

 Complete Vaccination Schedule

-Please see the below chart for complete schedule, or visit IDAI’s page directly for most current chart.
+Please see the below chart for a complete schedule, or visit IDAI’s page directly for the most current chart.

 Where to get Vaccination for Children in Indonesia

 If you participate in BPJS, then your local primary care facility (FasKes 1) will give the vaccination.
 Or they will refer you to a facility that will.
 For non-mandatory vaccines, or if you do not wish to use BPJS, you should contact your pediatrician.
 If you give birth in Indonesia, the hospital will usually give the first doses.
 They usually will also give you a book to record future vaccinations.
 Keep it for your future reference.

 It is normally better to get the vaccines at your pediatrician’s private office, rather than at a hospital.
 The hospitals will usually charge more, even for the same doctor.